 Dreamer & Thinker

-David L. Morrow II is a lawyer (Licensed in California, North Carolina & the District of Columbia), business executive, and writer who has worked across multiple industries including entertainment, finance, and emerging industries.
-He was the Senior Contributing Writer & Special Legal Correspondent for the Young Lawyer Magazine where he has covered the NBA All Star Games and the Coachella Valley Music and Arts Festival and writes regularly about the intersection of pop culture and the law.
+David L. Morrow II is an experienced attorney (Licensed in California, North Carolina & the District of Columbia) and writer who has worked across multiple industries including entertainment, banking, and emerging industries.
+He was the Senior Contributing Writer & Special Legal Correspondent for the Young Lawyer Magazine where he has covered the NBA All Star Games and the Coachella Valley Music and Arts Festival and wrote about the intersection of pop culture and the law.
 Additionally, David has been a speaker on issues of diversity in the legal profession at multiple national conferences in Miami, Chicago, Washington DC, St. Louis, and San Juan, Puerto Rico.
 He was the inaugural Director of the Men of Color Project for the American Bar Association.
 The project is a special initiative that was created to build leaders in the law field and facilitate intergenerational support amongst men of color in the legal profession.
 David has appeared on numerous 40 Under 40 lists with the National Bar Association and the Business Journal and was honored by the National Bar Association in 2013 as the Young Lawyer of the Year.
 Additionally, he is a Fellow with the American Bar Foundation, a global honorary society of attorneys, judges, law faculty, and legal scholars.
 He has been featured in Law Practice Today, Thomson Reuters, & the ABA Magazine.